How to Finish Your Mixes – A Step By Step Guide

 That’s how I finish a mix, and even if you don’t have a dog to keep you company, you can still follow the steps to make your mixes translate.

-Once I’ve done my revisions I usually get feedback from my studio partner before sending it to the client.
+Once I’ve done my revisions I usually get feedback before sending it to the client.
+I usually get feedback from a peer but nowadays I use the Feedback Friday sessions in my Insiders community to get mix feedback from my members.

 If the client has any feedback I change the mix accordingly and send him the final mix.